-- 79. The Department of Levelling Up, Housing and Communities (DLUHC) and CIPFA has extended the meaning of 'investments' to include both financial and non-financial investments.
+- 72. The Department for Levelling Up, Housing and Communities (DLUHC) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with treasury (financial) investments, (as managed by the treasury management team).
-Non-financial investments, essentially the purchase of income yielding physical assets and service investments, are covered in the Capital Strategy and the IILP Strategy. - 80.
-The Council's investment policy has regard to the following: - DLUHC's Guidance on Local Government Investments - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021 - 81.
-The Council's investment priorities are security first, portfolio liquidity second and then yield (return).
-The Council will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security, liquidity, inflation expectations and with regard to the Council's risk appetite. - 82.
-The above guidance from the DLUHC and CIPFA places a high priority on the management of risk.
-The Council's policy in respect of deciding which counterparties are acceptable has always been stringent. - 83.
+Non-financial investments, essentially the purchase of physical assets and service investments, are covered in the Capital Strategy and the IiLP Strategy. - 73.
+The Council's investment policy has regard to the following: - DLUHC's Guidance on Local Government Investments - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2021 ("the Code") - CIPFA Treasury Management Guidance Notes 2021. - 74.
+The Council's investment priorities are security first, portfolio liquidity second and then yield.
+The Council will aim to achieve the optimum return (yield) on its investments commensurate with proper levels of security, liquidity, inflation expectations and with regard to the Council's risk appetite.

+- 75. The above guidance from the DLUHC and CIPFA places a high priority on the management of risk.
+The Council's policy in respect of deciding which counterparties are acceptable has always been stringent. - 76.
 In broad terms the list of acceptable counterparties uses the list produced by Link Group (the Council's treasury management advisor) but excludes any party that is included in the Link list with a maximum loan maturity period of 100 days or less.
 All counterparties are also restricted to a maximum loan period of one year.